ngpeijiun/ngpeijiun.github.io/nlp/nlp-3-vector-space-models.md

     - Represents words and documents as vectors.
     - Is a representation that captures relative meaning.

-## Word by Word and Word by Doc
+## Co-occurrence Matrices

+1. To construct vector space model based on a co-occurrence matrix

-1. In *word by word design*, the co-occurance of two similar words, is the number of times they occur together within a certain distance $k$.
+   - In *word by word design*, the co-occurance of two similar words, is the number of times they occur together within a certain distance $k$.
+The vector representation of the words can be taken from the row of the table to produce a vector of size $n$, where $n$ between $1$ and $V$.

-2. In *word by document design*, the number of times a word occurs within a certain category.
+   - In *word by document design*, the number of times a word occurs within a certain category.

 ## Euclidian Distance